JackConnor98/classifying_amyloid_polymorphs/README.md

 ## Using local/unpublished PDBs
 Move any PDBs that are cannot be retrieved online using PyMol's fetch command into the Local folder for them to be included in the analysis.

+## Energy minimisation
+The rate limiting step for the analysis pipeline is the energy minimisation of the side chains that is performed by FoldX prior to calculating free energy.
+To address this I have added Repaired_pdbs.zip that contains pre-repaired PDB structures.
+This enables the user to skip repairing the bulk of amyloid structures and instead only repair those that have not yet been added to Repaired_pdbs.zip.
+There is no need to extract this folder manually, it is handled by 'Scripts/thermodynamics/foldx_analyis_multithread.py'.